almostearthling/when-command/README.md

 $ unzip ~/Downloads/when-command-master.zip
 $ mv when-command-master When
 $ cd When
-$ rm -Rf po temp scripts .git* setup.* MANIFEST.in share/icons when-command
+$ rm -Rf po temp scripts .git* setup.* MANIFEST.in share/icons
 $ chmod a+x share/when-command/when-command.py
 $ ln -s share/when-command/when-command.py when-command
 $ $HOME/Applications/When/when-command --install
 ```

-The `rm` step is only required to remove files that are not used by the installed applet and to avoid a cluttered setup.
+The `rm` step is *not* mandatory: it is only required to remove files that are not used by the installed applet and to avoid a cluttered setup.
 Also, with this installation procedure, **When** can only be invoked from the command line using the full path (`$HOME/Applications/When/when-command` in the example): to use the `when-command` shortcut, `$HOME/Applications/When` has to be included in the `PATH` variable in `.bashrc`.
 This means for instance that a symbolic link in a directory already in the user path can cause malfunctions to **When** upon command line invocation.

 This installation method is useful in several cases: it can be used for testing purposes (it can supersede an existing installation, using the `--install` switch with the appropriate script), to run the applet directly from a cloned repository or to restrict installation to a single user.